-If we discover or receive credible information concerning (a) any Security Incident involving unauthorized or unlawful destruction, loss, alteration, disclosure of or access to Personal Data maintained or stored by us, our Sub-Processors or our Service Providers, (b) any Data Breach involving Data maintained or stored by us, our Sub-Processors or our Service Providers, (c) any third party notification of a Data Breach or violation of Applicable Data Laws by us, our Sub-Processors or our Service Providers; or (d) any enforcement proceeding, action, or lawsuit brought or threatened against us, our Sub-Processors or our Service Providers by any party or governmental authority relating in any way to Personal Data, then we will provide prompt notification to you as required by Applicable Data Laws.
+If we discover or receive credible information concerning (a) any Data Breach involving unauthorized or unlawful destruction, loss, alteration, disclosure of or access to Personal Data maintained or stored by us, our Sub-Processors or our Service Providers, (b) any third party notification of a Data Breach or violation of Applicable Data Laws by us, our Sub-Processors or our Service Providers; or (c) any enforcement proceeding, action, or lawsuit brought or threatened against us, our Sub-Processors or our Service Providers by any party or governmental authority relating in any way to Personal Data, then we will provide prompt notification to you as required by Applicable Data Laws.
 We will include in the notification such information about the Data Breach as we are reasonably able to disclose to you.
 Our obligation to report or respond to a Data Breach will not be construed as an acknowledgement by us of any fault or liability of us with respect to such Data Breach.

 To the extent any Applicable Data Laws require that a person be notified of a Data Breach, we will promptly confer with you to determine which of us has the primary obligation under Applicable Data Laws to notify data subjects of the Data Breach.
 If you have the obligation, we will provide to you such information about the Data Breach as we may reasonably disclose, taking in to account the nature of the Services, the information available to us, and any restrictions on disclosing the information, including confidentiality obligations.